C2DH/ranketwo/_assignments/archival-digital-turn/04-clinton-email-thatcher.en.md

 ### Instructions
 <!-- section-contents -->

-- Have a look at this email exchange between former [US secretary of state Hillary Clinton and Cherie Blair, the wife of former UK Prime Minister Tony Blair](https://wikileaks.org/clinton-emails/emailid/23){:target="_blank"}, which refers to relations in Qatar.
+- Have a look at this email exchange between former [US Secretary of State Hillary Clinton and Cherie Blair, the wife of former UK Prime Minister Tony Blair](https://wikileaks.org/clinton-emails/emailid/23){:target="_blank"}, which refers to relations in Qatar.
 - Compare it with this message written in 1980 by [former UK Prime Minister Margaret Thatcher](https://c59574e9047e61130f13-3f71d0fe2b653c4f00f32175760e96e7.ssl.cf1.rackcdn.com/801222%20MT%20to%20Zhaid%20%28529-163%29.pdf){:target="_blank"} to the Crown Prince of Qatar.

 <!-- section -->